Stratio/stratio-connector-mongodb/_doc/FirstSteps.md

 # First Steps #

 Mongo Crossdata connector allows the integration between Crossdata and MongoDB.
-Crossdata provides a easy and common language as well as the integration with several other databases.
+Crossdata provides an easy and common language as well as the integration with several other databases.
 More information about Crossdata can be found at [Crossdata](https://github.com/Stratio/crossdata)

 Table of Contents
 =================